 XAMPP/WAMP stack ensures that when the time comes to take the project live, the database(s) could be moved easily without any hassle.

-In this tutorial, I am going to demonstrate how you can set up virtual hosts for WordPress websites with XAMPP running on Windows 10.
+In this tutorial, I am going to demonstrate how you can set up and configure virtual hosts for WordPress websites with XAMPP running on Windows 10.

 Create the Virtual Host